Probing Hard Scattering Processes via Multiple Weak Gauge Boson Production at the Future Colliders: Analysis setup and Tools

 \section{Analysis setup and Tools}

-Event generation for pp collisions at $\sqrt s = 14$ TeV was performed using the Madgraph framework \cite{madgraph}.
-In the next step, such events are analyzed by using MadAnalysis \cite{madana}.
-The jet clustering and its reconstruction are carried out with the FastJet \cite{fastjet} interface.
-After that, the output is analyzed by the ROOT analysis package \cite{rootcite}.
+The computational analysis follows a structured multi-stage workflow to ensure precision and reproducibility.
+Matrix element calculation and initial event generation are performed using the MadGraph5\_aMC@NLO framework [11].
+To ensure high physical accuracy, including finite-width effects and full spin correlations in the decay chains, the final-state gauge bosons are treated as off-shell particles rather than using a narrow-width approximation.
+These generated events, stored in standard LHE format, are then interfaced with FastJet [13] for jet clustering.
+For the hadronic decay modes, the anti-$k_t$ algorithm with a radius parameter of $R = 0.4$ is employed to reconstruct jets from the final-state partons.
+The subsequent analysis phase, including the application of kinematic selection cuts and the calculation of physical observables (such as $p_T$, $\eta$, and $M_T$), is conducted via MadAnalysis5 [12].
+Finally, the ROOT analysis package [14] is utilized for statistical interpretation and data visualization.
+The reliability of this setup was validated through internal consistency checks, such as gauge invariance tests, and by benchmarking our simulated cross-sections against established Standard Model results at $\sqrt{s} = 13$ and 14 TeV, showing excellent agreement.\\ The reliability of this computational setup was validated through several internal consistency checks.
+We performed gauge invariance tests for all multi-boson processes and verified that the results remained stable.
+Furthermore, we benchmarked our simulated cross-sections against established Standard Model results at $\sqrt{s} = 13$ and 14 TeV, finding excellent agreement with previous literature.
+Technical advancements, such as CPU vectorization and GPU-based offloading, have also been integrated into the framework to handle the increasing complexity of multi-particle phase space calculations efficiently [32, 39].
+Technical advancements, such as CPU vectorization and GPU-based offloading, have also been integrated into the framework to handle the increasing complexity of multi-particle phase space calculations efficiently \cite{Flore, MG1}.
+It is important to clarify the implementation of the $ZZZ$ and $WZZ$ channels within the MadGraph5 framework.
+While a triple-$Z$ vertex is forbidden at tree-level in the Standard Model (SM), $ZZZ$ production is generated via $t$-channel quark exchange diagrams (e.g., $q\bar{q} \to ZZZ$).
+Our analysis remains strictly within the SM framework, and no anomalous triple gauge couplings (aTGCs) were introduced, ensuring the results represent a conservative SM baseline.
+In the next step, such events are analyzed by using MadAnalysis \cite{Conte}.
+The jet clustering and its reconstruction are carried out with the FastJet \cite{Cacciari} interface.
+After that, the output is analyzed by the ROOT analysis package \cite{Brun}.
 This investigation is separated into two sections, covering the leptonic and hadronic decay channels of the weak gauge bosons.
 In particular, the following weak boson production modes are analyzed: \begin{itemize} \item Double boson scattering \begin{itemize} \item $pp \rightarrow ZZ$ and $pp \rightarrow W^+W^-$ \item For like-charged Gauge boson Pairs, jets are added to avoid Isospin violation. \\ $pp \rightarrow W^+W^+jj$ and $pp \rightarrow W^-W^-jj$. \end{itemize} \item Triple boson scattering \begin{itemize} \item $pp \rightarrow ZZZ$, and $pp \rightarrow W^+W^-W^+$ \item $pp \rightarrow W^+W^-Z$, $pp \rightarrow W^+ZZ$, $pp \rightarrow W^-ZZ$, $pp \rightarrow ZZZ$ \end{itemize} \item Quartic boson scattering \begin{itemize} \item $pp \rightarrow W^+W^-W^+W^-$ $pp \rightarrow ZZZZ$, and $pp \rightarrow W^+W^-ZZ$ \end{itemize} \end{itemize} In addition, we are going to investigate and analyze the production modes of the parameters like production cross section as a function of center of mass energy $\sigma(\sqrt s)$, pseudorapidity $\eta$, lepton multiplicity $N(lepton)$ (for leptonic decays only), Lepton transverse momentum $p_T$ (for leptonic decays only), lepton transverse mass $M_T$ (for leptonic decays only), missing transverse energy $E_T$ (for leptonic decays only), hadronic energy $H_T$ (for hadronic decays only) and invariant mass of jets (for hadronic decays only)